 Main covered market reflecting authentic daily Equatoguinean life

-What is the best time of year to visit attractions in Equatorial Guinea?
+When is the best season to visit attractions in Equatorial Guinea?

 November to February (dry season) is best for outdoor activities, hiking, and wildlife; October to December for sea turtle nesting tours at Ureka Beach